progress/JSDO/packages/ng-datasource/readme.md

-# JSDODataSource for NativeScript and Angular
+# Progress Data Source for NativeScript and Angular
-The JSDO DataSource is a TypeScript implementation - Progress DataSource class for NativeScript, Angular.
+The Data Source is a TypeScript implementation - Progress Data Source class for NativeScript, Angular.
 This will provide a seamless integration between OpenEdge (Progress Data Object) with NativeScript"

 ### Documentation
 Progress® Data Objects, which include the JSDO on the client, represent the Progress-released implementation of Cloud Data Objects.
 For more information on the latest release, see the <a href="https://documentation.progress.com/output/pdo">Progress Data Objects Guide and Reference.</a>